Loonz206/boiler/src/doc/usage.md

 ### assets

 Kinda torn on this one for holding all of the assets needed for an application that are not images to be optimized.
-Aka fontawesome, svgs and PDF and whatever other items.
+Aka font-awesome, SVGS and PDF and whatever other items.
 I could remove this.

 ### css